Strait of Magellan: 16th century explorations after Magellan

 In the 1530s Charles V divided South America and whatever was to be south of it into a series of grants to different conquistadors.
-The strait of Magellan and the area south of it went to Pedro Sánchez de la Hoz.
+The Strait of Magellan and the area south of it went to Pedro Sánchez de la Hoz.
 (Note: Later this has served Chilean and Argentine governments to claim Terra Australis, and Tierra del Fuego and by extension the continent of Antarctica was in effect claimed by Spain and that an animus occupandi existed on the part of Spain in the lands south of the strait.
 Spain's sovereignty claim over this territory was internationally recognized with the Inter caetera bull of 1493 and the Treaty of Tordesillas of 1494.)

 In 1530 and 1531 the Fuggers held rights to trade through the Strait of Magellan.
 While European trade with Asia through this route was thought to be possible, the Fuggers never developed this route.

-Andrés de Urdaneta who had first-hand experience of the strait by his participation in the Loaísa expedition, argued before viceroy Antonio de Mendoza in the 1550s for the establishment of an Asia–Mexico trade route and presented arguments against the establishment of a rival route of direct trade between Spain and Asia through the strait of Magellan.
+Andrés de Urdaneta, who had first-hand experience of the strait by his participation in the Loaísa expedition, argued before viceroy Antonio de Mendoza in the 1550s for the establishment of an Asia–Mexico trade route and presented arguments against the establishment of a rival route of direct trade between Spain and Asia through the Strait of Magellan.
 According to Urdaneta, the climate would make passage through the strait possible only during summer and therefore ships would need to stay the winter in a more northern port.
-Urdaneta's preference for Mexico may have also been influenced by his links to the Pedro de Alvarado.
+Urdaneta's preference for Mexico may have also been influenced by his links to Pedro de Alvarado.
 Following Urdaneta's plans in 1565, the first Manila galleon inaugurated European trade with Asia across the Pacific.

 Pedro de Valdivia, the conquistador of Chile, managed to have Charles V extend his governorship to the northern shores of the strait.
 Meanwhile, Sánchez de la Hoz was executed in Chile by Francisco de Villagra, one of Valdivia's men.

 The first map of the Pacific Ocean, Maris Pacifici from 1589, depicts the strait as the only route between the Atlantic and Pacific oceans.